mnk400/mnk400.github.io/about/index.md

 ---
 <img src="/assets/picture.jpg" class="me">

 Hi!
-I am <b>Manik</b>, Graduate student from the <b>Northeastern University</b> Boston and I currently live in PNW.
-My current technical work incldues writing complex software systems for <b>Amazon</b>.
-I've worked with various technical paradigms either professionaly or as a hobby including but not limited to Fullstack Devleopment, Internet of Things, Robotics, Automation, and Machine Learning.
+I am <b>Manik,</b> a graduate student from <b>Northeastern University</b> in Boston, and I currently live in PNW.
+My current technical work includes writing complex software systems for <b>Amazon.</b> I've worked with various technical paradigms either professionally or as a hobby: Including but not limited to Fullstack Development, Internet of Things, Robotics, Automation, and Machine Learning.

-Outside of tech you'll probably find me listening to some music, or reading, or struggling over deciding what to eat for dinner tonight.
+Outside of tech, you'll probably find me listening to some music, reading, or struggling to figure out what I eat for dinner.

-I also am an amateur photographer who sometimes likes to post to instagram, though not often(check out the link from top bar!).
+I also am an amateur photographer who sometimes likes to post to Instagram, though not often(check out the link from the top bar!).

 # Experience